- 2 packages (3 ounces each) grape gelatin

 - 1/2 cup chopped walnuts

-- For topping, in a small bowl, combine the cream cheese, sour cream, sugar and vanilla.
+- For topping, in a small mixing bowl, combine the cream cheese, sour cream, sugar and vanilla.
 Carefully spread over gelatin; sprinkle with walnuts.
 Cover and refrigerate until firm.
 Yield: 12-15 servings.

 Reviews forCreamy Blueberry Gelatin Salad